ruochuan12/blog/jQuery/README.md

 	"use strict";
 	// Commonjs 或者 CommonJS-like  环境
 	if ( typeof module === "object" && typeof module.exports === "object" ) {

-		// For CommonJS and CommonJS-like environments where a proper `window`
-		// is present, execute the factory and get jQuery.
-		// For environments that do not have a `window` with a `document`
-		// (such as Node.js), expose a factory as module.exports.
-		// This accentuates the need for the creation of a real `window`.
-		// e.g. var jQuery = require("jquery")(window);
-		// See ticket #14549 for more info.
 		// 如果存在global.document 则返回factory(global, true);
 		module.exports = global.document ?
 			factory( global, true ) :